-This fall, Lytro tasked us to create a holiday campaign that would showcase their revolutionary technology and run in tandem with their new product feature launch.
+Lytro tasked us to create a holiday campaign that would showcase their revolutionary technology and run in tandem with their new product feature launch.
 We took the holiday nostalgia of stop-motion animation Christmas TV specials and created an unexpected brand experience.

 Together with Screen Novelties Studios we created The Lytro-izer.
 This three day campaign encouraged users to submit photos via Twitter for the chance to be recreated in clay and have their photo transformed into a living picture, delivering a one-of-a-kind, share-worthy holiday card.

-The event was an invitation-only gathering for business leaders, policy makers, academics and journalists, featuring keynotes and panel discussions from luminaries including Jeff Immelt, CEO, GE; Marc Andreessen, Co-founder, Andreessen Horowitz; Chris Anderson, Editor-in-Chief, WIRED; among others.
+The event is an invitation-only gathering for business leaders, policy makers, academics and journalists, featuring keynotes and panel discussions from luminaries including Jeff Immelt, CEO, GE; Marc Andreessen, Co-founder, Andreessen Horowitz; Chris Anderson, Editor-in-Chief, WIRED; among others.

-In October 2012, Manifold participated in a multi-agency campaign to launch Windows 8 to the public.
+Recently Manifold participated in a multi-agency campaign to launch Windows 8 to the public.
 We managed the technology & logistics necessary to deploy hundreds of computers and hundreds of trained staff out to the middle of Times Square to demo the amazing new hardware and software made possible by Windows 8.

 We operated an open retail space, 14 hours per day for 3 days, resulting in thousands of high touch hands on trails and hundreds of millions of brand impressions, clearing the way for thousands of new customers.